irontoby/vss2svn/ssphys/ReadMe.txt

 written with a leading dollar sign like $/Project.

 VSS stores both types of items (Projects and Files) in seperate physical files within the archive.
-During all activities the name of the phyiscal never changes, even throughout renames or deletes.
-If two items with the same name are stored within one Project, these two items are represented in two different phyiscal files.
+During all activities the name of the physical never changes, even throughout renames or deletes.
+If two items with the same name are stored within one Project, these two items are represented in two different physical files.

-The name of the phyiscal file used for an item is build from an increasing list of 8 characters (aaaaaaaa...zzzzzzzz).
+The name of the physical file used for an item is build from an increasing list of 8 characters (aaaaaaaa...zzzzzzzz).
 The name of the file has no relation to the name of the Item.
 The last name that was used is recorded in the file aaaaaaaa.cnt in the data directory of the archive.